php-common-enums/proposed-enums/CONTRIBUTING.md

 - have the potential for common use,
 - be relatively stable and not subject to frequent change.

+# Receiving credit for contributing

+If you contribute a new enum, you will be credited in the README.md of the library.

 # Coding standards

 If you use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer), then apply the [Symfony rules](https://cs.symfony.com/doc/ruleSets/Symfony.html) to the enum class.